dapritchard/jiraworklog/README.md

 #### Configuration file authentication specification

 Currently the only form of authentication supported by jiraworklog is basic authentication using an API token.
 An example basic authentication mapping is shown below.
+See the [Jira authentication](#-jira-authentication) section for details on how to create an API token.

 ``` yaml
 basic_auth: